Style(s): Ashtanga, Dynamic, Restorative, Yoga Wheel

-I began practicing Iyengar yoga in 1990 and (apart from a break around the birth of my third child) have practiced continuously ever since.
+I began practicing Iyengar yoga in 1990 and have practiced (almost) continuously ever since.
 After 15 years, however, a chance Ashtanga class changed not only my practice but also the direction of my life.
 Apprenticeship with Debbie Blunden and teacher training with John Scott followed.
 In 2017, I travelled to Mysore to study with Sharath Jois.
-Currently, I am training as a yoga therapist with The Minded Institute.
+I have also recently completed the academic portion of training as a yoga therapist with The Minded Institute.
 I remain profoundly grateful to all the teachers who have helped me find my path (particularly Debbie Blunden, Eileen Gauthier, Greg Nardi, David Keil, John Scott, Lucy Crawford-Scott, and Hamish Hendry), who are a constant inspiration – and for the support of my husband and three children, who put up with a lot…!

 Beginners guided Ashtanga is at 8.00-9.15pm.
 This class is suitable for both complete beginners and those with more yoga experience.
-We focus on breaking down key asana and providing thoughtful modifications to make the practice accessible to everyone.
-Good practice for avoiding and working with injuries is included.
-This class is also enjoyed by those returning to yoga after a break, and people who just enjoy a slower, more relaxed class.
+We will highlight key asana and provide thoughtful modifications to make the practice accessible to everyone.
+Good practice for both avoiding and working with injuries is included.
+This class may also be enjoyed by those returning to yoga after a break, and people who just enjoy a slower, more relaxed class.